BLOG PIECES WRITTEN BY RUTH SOLOMON

 Application in performance scores with dancers, musicians and actors

 In a score that draws on the clarity of these roles and their admixture, a group of artists can try out the roles between them; the one who sees, the one who speaks, the bell ringer, the one who touches and a practitioner-musician.
 They can also inhabit the active place of the “child” and it may be that there could be several “child” players known in this context as “actors”.
-People can elect themselves into any of the given roles by approaching and touching someone’s shoulder.
+The first set of roles is allocated by volunteering.
+After that, people can elect themselves into any of the given roles by approaching and touching someone’s shoulder.
 In this simple approach the two swap roles.
 It is the composition that takes precedence over roles that people fill and vacate in fleeting yet precise constellations.
 Change then is marked by a series of stances or postures in a shifting scene, bringing the performance on a little further in each new set of positions or roles.

 This is the idea of a score that begins with constraint as a way to explore openness.
 It is singular and multi-layered, simple and entwined.
 In this score we become tendencies playing on and off of each other through the roles.
 It is the change in occupancy of these fixed roles and the different translations that each of these generate which is our embodiment/disembodiment at the same time as thresholds of change.
 There is a sense of levity after a role occupies us fully and then is let go of which allows us to savour it and to fully experience it in its bearing as a relationship with others.
 It spills passed itself, breaks free, and lingers in a transitional space.
 This can be a moment of spontaneous co-creation.
 It is the space itself holding the memory in multiple takes through this ensemble.
 Through these transitions, it sparks a movement of give and take that is parsing between us.
 It passes through us as a sense of contagion and of rapt attention made possible through our differences.
 We are carried on the wind of these comings and goings.
 This is our performance.